a2stuff/a2d/src/toolkits/IconTK.md

 .addr       entry           (out) Address of IconEntry
 ```

 Note that it does not paint the icon.
-Callers must make a subsequent call to `IconTK::DrawIcon`, etc. `RemoveIcon` will de-allocate the icon.
+Callers must make a subsequent call to `IconTK::DrawIcon`, etc. `IconTK::FreeIcon` will deallocate the icon.

 ### `IconTK::HighlightIcon` ($02)

-Highlights (selects) an icon by number.
+Highlights (selects) the specified icon.

 Parameters:
 ```